 The SWRP will be assessed at regular intervals to determine whether updates are necessary to keep the SWRP current and thorough.
 The plan partners will conduct this assessment as needed, but no less than once every five years.
 Updates to the SWRP may be necessary due to changes in NPDES MS4 permits, regional priorities, SWRP Guidelines, or other factors.
 As watershed conditions change, the plan partners may need to alter elements of the SWRP, including water quality priorities, pollutant source assessments, project effectiveness, and quantitative analysis methods.
 The plan partners will maintain responsibility for completing any SWRP updates or changes that it deems necessary.
 The plan partners will evaluate the performance of the SWRP in terms of benefits achieved (as identified in Section 5, Quantitative Methods).
 The adaptive management process for the SWRP is illustrated in Figure 7-3.
-Actions related to the SWRP (shown in blue) would be the responsibility of the plan partners.
-Actions related to individual projects (shown in green) would be used to improve management of the same project, or feedback could be applied to future projects undertaken by the same project proponent or shared with other project proponents.
+Actions related to the SWRP (shown in blue) would be the responsibility of individual project proponents.
+At the project level, adaptive management could be used to improve management of the same project, or feedback could be applied to future projects undertaken by the same project proponent or shared with other project proponents.